ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

     The create function statement

-The syntax specifications in the AQL statements contain square brackets (`[ ]`).
-These specifications indicate that the square brackets and the constructs that they hold are optional when the corresponding syntax is used in writing a statement.
+The syntax specifications in the AQL statements contain brackets (`[ ]`).
+These specifications indicate that the brackets and the constructs that they hold are optional when the corresponding syntax is used in writing a statement.
 In addition, they stand as place holders to define how to specify additional instances of a construct or argument.
 {: note}

 ## The `module` statement